JacobHeidelbachDFDS/infrastructure-modules/database/postgres/README.md

 * db_master_username = "test" (Destrutive if changed)
 * db_master_password = "testtesttest" (Can be used for changing password)
 * skip_final_snapshot = false (Optional and should NOT be set to true for production)

+* performance_insights_enabled = false (Optional - Specifies whether Performance Insights are enabled
+* performance_insights_retention_period = 7 (Optional - The amount of time in days to retain Performance Insights data.
+Either 7 (7 days) or 731 (2 years).
+When specifying performance_insights_retention_period, performance_insights_enabled needs to be set to true.)